-What's the Real Cost?
+What's the real cost?
 Every appliance has two price tags -- the purchase price and the operating cost.
 Consider both when buying a new appliance.

 When you're shopping for appliances, think of two price tags.
 The first one covers the purchase price -- think of it as a down payment.
 The second price tag is the cost of operating the appliance during its lifetime.
 You'll be paying on that second price tag every month with your utility bill for the next 10 to 20 years, depending on the appliance.
-Refrigerators last an average of 12 years; clothes washers about 11 years; dishwashers about 10 years; and room air conditioners last about 9 years.
+Refrigerators last an average of 12 years; clothes washers last about 11 years; and room air conditioners last about 9 years.

 The ENERGY STAR® Label

 When you shop for a new appliance, look for the ENERGY STAR® label.
 ENERGY STAR products usually exceed minimum federal standards by a substantial amount.

 The ENERGY STAR logo is on all qualified products that meet specific standards for energy efficiency.
 ENERGY STAR-qualified products exceed the federal minimum standards for efficiency and quality -- sometimes significantly.
 Look for the label on appliances, electronics, water heaters, windows, and other products that consume energy in your home.

 To help you figure out whether an appliance is energy efficient, the federal government requires most appliances to display the bright yellow and black EnergyGuide label.
 Although these labels will not show you which appliance is the most efficient on the market, they will show you the annual energy consumption and operating cost for each appliance so you can compare them yourself.

 How to Read the EnergyGuide Label

 The EnergyGuide label is required to be placed on all appliances by the manufacturers.
 The label provides information about energy consumption, and shows you how much energy an appliance uses compared with similar models.
 Keep in mind that the numbers are averages: actual costs will differ somewhat depending on how you use them.
 The label shows the following: